Cardiac catheterization can be used to do various tests, including

 Coronary angiography via left heart catheterization is used to evaluate coronary artery anatomy in various clinical situations, as in patients with suspected coronary atherosclerotic or congenital disease, valvular disorders before valvular replacement, or unexplained heart failure.

 Pulmonary angiography via right heart catheterization can be used to diagnose pulmonary embolism.
 Intraluminal filling defects or arterial cutoffs are diagnostic.
 Radiopaque contrast agent is usually selectively injected into one or both pulmonary arteries and their segments.
 However, computed tomographic pulmonary angiography (CTPA) has largely replaced right heart catheterization for diagnosis of pulmonary embolism.

-Ventriculographyis used to visualize ventricular wall motion and ventricular outflow tracts, including subvalvular, valvular, and supravalvular regions.
-It is also used to estimate severity of mitral valve regurgitation severity and determine its pathophysiology.
-After LV mass and volume are determined from single planar or biplanar ventricular angiograms, end-systolic and end-diastolic volumes and ejection fraction can be calculated.
+Ventriculography is used to visualize ventricular wall motion and ventricular outflow tracts, including subvalvular, valvular, and supravalvular regions.
+It is also used to estimate severity of mitral valve regurgitation and determine its pathophysiology.
+After left ventricular mass and volume are determined from single planar or biplanar ventricular angiograms, end-systolic and end-diastolic volumes and ejection fraction can be calculated.

 Optical coherence tomography is an optical analog of intracoronary ultrasound imaging that measures the amplitude of backscattered light to determine the temperature of coronary plaques and can help determine whether lesions are at high risk of future rupture (leading to acute coronary syndromes).

 Measuring blood oxygen content at successive levels in the heart and great vessels can help determine the presence, direction, and volume of central shunts.
 The maximal normal difference in oxygen content between structures is as follows: